Carbon Reduction Plan template for UK SMEs

 One of the most accessible ways to start implementing your CRP is through energy efficiency measures.
 These can include simple behavioural changes, like encouraging staff to switch off equipment when not in use, as well as technological solutions, such as installing smart meters or energy management systems.
 According to the Carbon Trust, SMEs can reduce energy costs by up to 25% through energy efficiency measures.
 Consider the specific needs of your sector, whether it’s retail, hospitality, or small-scale manufacturing, and prioritise measures that will have the greatest impact.

-2. See Solar as a Key Enabler for Net Zero
+2. See Solar as a Key Enabler

-Digital technologies and green IT practices can play a significant role in your carbon reduction efforts.
-Energy-efficient computing practices, cloud computing, and digital tools for optimising business processes can all contribute to reduced resource use and emissions.
+With lots of publicity about energy-hungry AI, it’s easy to forget that cloud computing and digital tools for optimising business processes can all contribute to reduced resource use and emissions.
 According to a report by techUK, the UK’s digital technology sector has the potential to enable a 24% reduction in UK carbon emissions by 2030.
-Simple steps like extending the lifespan of IT equipment or choosing energy-efficient data centres can make a big difference.

 4. Promote Sustainable Business Travel and Commuting